Amit-lakhera/Amit-lakhera/README.md

 - 👋 Hi, I’m @Amit-lakhera
-- 👀 I’m interested in coding in Java
+- 👀 My aim is to become a successful Software Developer.
-- 🌱 I’m currently pursuing BCA course
+- 🌱 I’m currently pursuing MCA course
 - 💞️ I’m looking to grab opportunities
 - 📫 How to reach me - through my github profile.